 So Bad, It's Good: The movie.
 In the same vein, Andy Seto manhuas.
 While they loosely follow the canon of the story, there's some questionable designs in the art, ranging from Only Six Faces to You Don't Look Like You, or passing through wrong colouring, to plain standard colouring, and rarely (for dramatic purposes only), full-blown BEAUTIFUL digital colouring looking almost as good as or even better than official art.
 On the "good" part, the fight scenes are well done and the power attacks look amazing, almost like they were ripped from Dragon Ball Z (but you wouldn't mind it because they look, well... pretty badass).

 So Okay, It's Average: The '94 manga by Tatsuya Shinjyouji.
 On one hand, the drawing style is simplistic and unremarkable and the Cliché Storm is undeniable.
-On the other, the storytelling flows in a relatively smooth manner despite the cliches and it offers some interesting background tidbits and possible interpretations—like Heidern's story (Sandra and Clara died in an Heroic Sacrifice to save him in this manga), how the Women's Team met in this continuity (Mai and Yuri become friends over being rejected as prospect members of the AOF and Fatal Fury team and then have to recruit King together), there's a background story in regards to the stages used by the Korean Team note (Kyo, Daimon and Benimaru walked into Kim's capture of Chang and Choi, Kim recognized Kyo and immediately challenged him and his group to a fight right there) and the Japan Team note (they improvised a stage in the streets of Osaka to fight the Women's Team since they were caught in a Deadly Game where Yuki's life was at the stake), etc.
+On the other, the storytelling flows in a relatively smooth manner despite the cliches and it offers some interesting background tidbits and possible interpretations—like Heidern's story (Sandra and Clara died in an Heroic Sacrifice to save him from Rugal), how the Women's Team met in this continuity (Mai and Yuri become friends over being rejected as prospect members of the AOF and Fatal Fury team and then have to recruit King together), there's a background story in regards to the stages used by the Korean Team note (Kyo, Daimon and Benimaru walked into Kim's capture of Chang and Choi, Kim recognized Kyo and immediately challenged him and his group to a fight right there) and the Japan Team note (they improvised a stage in the streets of Osaka to fight the Women's Team since they were caught in a Deadly Game with Yuki's life at the stake), etc.

 Stoic Woobie: Heidern, adult Leona, K', Nameless, Clark (once you learn where his dogtags come from), Elisabeth.